Antelope Canyon Arizona, USA Travel Guide

 Spring (March-May) offers warm and pleasant days, 50°F (10°C) to 80°F (27°C), with cool nights.
 Fall (September-November) brings similar comfortable daytime temperatures.
 These periods are pleasant for exploration.

 Summer (June-August) is the hottest, reaching 90°F (32°C) and often exceeding 100°F (38°C).
 Nights offer some relief.
 Winter (December-February) is the coldest, with days from 30°F (-1°C) to 50°F (10°C) and freezing nights.
-Precipitation is mostly during monsoon season (July-September), with low humidity year-round.
+Precipitation is mostly during monsoon season (July-September), with not much moisture in the air year-round.

 Flash floods are the most serious weather-related hazard.
-Intense thunderstorms, even miles upstream from the chasm, send walls of water rushing through the narrow slots.
+Intense thunderstorms, even miles upstream from the canyon, send walls of water rushing through the narrow slots.
 The Navajo Nation Parks & Recreation and all authorized tour operators prioritize visitor safety.

 Tours are immediately canceled if there is any flash flood potential, requiring visitors to reschedule or seek refunds.
 Always follow guide instructions.
 Extreme temperatures mean summer heat requires constant hydration and sun protection, while winter cold necessitates warm, layered clothing.